robb1e/influxdb.org/source/docs/index.md

 #### Example Queries

 InfluxDB has a SQL-like interface.
-Here are some examples of queries that can be run.
+The libraries have methods to help you construct these queries or you can issue the query directly.
+Here are some examples of raw queries that can be run.

 ```javascript
 // get the latest point from the events time series